-Welcome to the Surrey Family Support Programme (SFSP).
+Welcome to the Surrey Family Support Programme (FSP).
 On these pages you will find information about the programme and guidance on how to refer into the service countywide.

-- Surrey Family Support Programme case study (PDF).
+- What is the Surrey Family Support Programme?

 What is the Surrey Family Support Programme?

-The SFSP is a countywide programme that supports families within their local communities.
-There are six local teams across the county who coordinate help for families when they are experiencing a range of interwoven problems that are impacting on their family wellbeing.
-The service is delivered from our local district and borough council offices which act as a gateway for support.
-Families then receive a single offer of help and resources which is inclusive of the skills and expertise of a range of different services such as health, education, social care, housing and money management.
+The FSP is a countywide programme that supports families within their local communities.
+There are five local teams across the county who coordinate help for families when they are experiencing a range of interwoven problems that are impacting on their family wellbeing.
+The service is delivered from our local district and borough council offices.

 How can the programme help?